realaravinth/realaravinth/content/blog/26-03-21-hikvision-cctv.md

----
++++
-title: "Home defense adventures with Hikvision CCTV cameras"
+title = "Home defense adventures with Hikvision CCTV cameras" date = "2021-03-26" description = "There's nothing like an undocumented plug-this-to-the-internet-and-well-spy-on-you CCTV system!" draft = false
+[taxonomies]
-tags: [ "home-defense", "hikvision", "cctv", "nginx" ]
+tags = [ "home-defense", "hikvision", "cctv", "nginx" ]
-date: 2021-03-26
-description: "There's nothing like an undocumented plug-this-to-the-internet-and-well-spy-on-you CCTV system!"
-draft: false
----
++++

 We recently got robbed, so we decided to secure the house with some CCTV cameras.
 Ours is a modest setup with nine 5MP cameras and a DVR